 If you have a loved one who has been abused in a nursing home facility, GWC’s Chicago nursing home abuse lawyers can work to make sure that those negligent parties will be held responsible for their actions.

 For more than four decades, our legal professionals have been fighting for the rights of the injured and have helped to recover more than $2 BILLION in compensation for our clients.

-Our entire staff is dedicated to the pursuit of justice and, as one of the leading personal injury law firms in Illinois, we have the experience and resources to fully litigate your claim.
+Our entire staff is dedicated to the pursuit of justice and, as one of the leading personal injury law firms in Illinois, we have the experience and resources you need to fully litigate your nursing home abuse claim.

-Our Chicago personal injury lawyers proudly serve nursing home injury and abuse victims throughout Illinois, including in:
+Our Chicago personal injury lawyers proudly serve nursing home abuse and injury victims throughout Illinois, including in:

 - Burr Ridge